 Pearl Sullivan was a Professor in the Mechanical and Mechatronics Engineering department at the University of Waterloo.
 She was the eighth Dean of Engineering at Waterloo (July 1, 2012-December 31, 2019) and the first woman to hold that post.
 In addition, Professor Sullivan was the fourth woman across Canada to head an engineering faculty.

-Professor Sullivan, a Fellow of the Canadian Academy of Engineering, is a Chartered Engineer and Fellow of the Institute of Materials, Minerals and Mining in the United Kingdom.
-She holds a Professional Engineer designation from Professional Engineers Ontario.
+Professor Sullivan was a Fellow of the Canadian Academy of Engineering and a Chartered Engineer and Fellow of the Institute of Materials, Minerals and Mining in the United Kingdom.
+She held a Professional Engineer designation from Professional Engineers Ontario.

 - Mechanics of Composite Materials